-Deborah’s long career has been in pursuit of helping the people served by nonprofits.
-She began as a volunteer in a women’s shelter and, through on the job training and courses in the field, worked her way up to being a development and executive director.
+Deborah’s long career has focused on helping the people nonprofits serve.
+She began volunteering in a women’s shelter before college and worked up to holding development and executive director positions.

-Prior to working for Elevate, Deborah had a consulting business writing grants and providing program development and project management support to nonprofits across the U.S. Her areas of interest and experience include physical and behavioral health integration, mental health, substance use, employment, education, job training, immigration, environmental issues, justice, housing, food security, literacy, equity, HIV/AIDS, child development, violence prevention, parenting, the arts, and many others.
+Before working for Elevate, Deborah ran a consulting business writing grants and providing program development and implementation support to nonprofits across the U.S. Her areas of interest and experience are vast and include behavioral health, employment, education, job training, immigration, environmental issues, justice, housing, food security, literacy, equity, HIV/AIDS, child development, violence prevention, parenting, the arts, and many others.

-When not working, Deborah enjoys watching films and plays, perusing art galleries, listening to music, taking architectural tours, and being absorbed in nature.
+Deborah enjoys going to films and plays, perusing art museums, listening to music, swimming, and walking in nature when not working.
 She is an avid reader and New York Times crossword puzzle and spelling bee doer.
-Deborah lives with her writer husband, Joel, in Chicago but has lived in 10 U.S. states including Alaska and Hawaii.
-She considers herself bi-coastal.
-As a blended family, Deborah and Joel have five grown children ages 24-45.
+Deborah lives with her writer husband, Joel, in Chicago but has lived in 10 U.S. states, including Alaska and Hawaii.
+Deborah and Joel have five grown children.

 Rachel comes to Elevate with a lifelong passion for education and equity.
 She received a Bachelor of the Arts in Education from the University of Akron in 2015.
 Since graduating, Rachel’s primary focus throughout her career has been service, especially for communities in need.